 A spicy homemade beef bhuna curry with tomatoes, ginger, garlic and chilli spiced with a mixture of amazing toasted spices including cumin, coriander, mustard and fennel seeds.
-Served with a warm naan bread and a cucumber raita
+Serve the bhuna curry with a warm naan bread and a cucumber raita

 Dry fry the cumin, coriander, mustard and fennel seeds till dark brown, and then grind to a fine powder and set a side.
 Cook the beef in the frying pan with a little oil till sealed and golden brown Set aside.
 Add the chilli, garlic and onions to the frying pan and lightly fry.
 Add the tomatoes, spices and bay leaves to the onion mixture, add the beef back into the pan and add the water, mix and cook for a minute or two.
 Place the curry in a casserole dish and place in the oven to bake.
 Allow the curry to cook till the meat is soft and falling apart and the sauce is thick and sticking to the meat.
 Serve the beef bhuna with a cucumber raita and warm naan breads.

 Bhuna curries are dry curries and so can be eaten either